[Aomori Prefecture] 8 famous waters in Aomori Prefecture! A treasure trove of refreshing spring water nurtured by the blue forest!

 GOOGLE MAP

-Aomori Prefecture's famous waters selected as one of the ``100 Best Waters of the Heisei Period'' by the Environment Agency
+Aomori Prefecture's famous water, selected as one of the "Top 100 Waters of the Heisei Era" by the Environment Agency

-There are four springs in Towada City's Meisui Park that gush out 170 tons of water per day, and one of them gushes out from the bottom of Onuma in the park.
+There are four springs within Towada City's Meisui Park that produce 170 tons of water per day, and one of these springs out from the bottom of Lake Onuma within the park

-On the west side of the park, there is a farm for rainbow trout and carp, as well as a fishing pond, making it a place of relaxation for Towada citizens.
+On the west side of the park there is a fish farm for rainbow trout and carp, as well as a fishing pond, making it a place of relaxation for Towada citizens

 INFORMATION

-• Location: 18-8 Akanuma Numabukuro, Towada City, Aomori Prefecture
+• Address: 18-8 Akanuma Numabukuro, Towada City, Aomori Prefecture

 • URL: Towada City Hall official website